 Modified Comparative Negligence Laws in Iowa

-As previously mentioned, the law bars plaintiffs who are more than 50% responsible for the accident from recovering compensation.
+As previously mentioned, the law bars plaintiffs who are more than 50% responsible for the incident from recovering compensation.
 This means if the jury found that you were 51% responsible and the defendant was only 49% responsible, you would not be awarded any compensation for your injuries.

 How to Determine If You Are Partially to Blame

-Have you been injured in an accident that was partially or totally another person’s fault?
+Have you been injured in an incident that was partially or totally another person’s fault?
 If so, contact Trial Lawyers for Justice today to schedule a consultation regarding your case.
 Our experienced personal injury attorneys will help you seek justice against the negligent parties and recover the compensation that you deserve.
 The sooner that you contact our team about your case, the better the outcome may be.